What is necessary for shipping lithium metal button cells on circuit boards (UN 3091 PI 970 Section II) in air transport?

 Newsletter

-The tradesperson rule also applies to safety-critical defective lithium cells and batteries
+The tradesperson rule are not applicable to safety-critical defective/damaged lithium cells and batteries.

 February 27, 2025